FZJ-IEK3-VSA/ethos.REFLOW/example_workflows/aachen_technical/README.md

 ## Detailed steps
 The workflow runs the scripts in the following order:
 1. `scripts/environment_setup/env_setup_luigi_task.py`:
-    - Create the additional python environments needed to run the eligibility analysis and placement script (GLAES) and the simulations script (ResKIT).
+    - Create the additional python environments needed to run the eligibility analysis and placement script (GLAES) and the simulations script (RESKit).
     - This script is run first to ensure that the necessary software is available when the tasks that require them are run.
+    - The script will first check if your computer has conda or mamba installed.
+If mamba, it will use this by default.
+If not, it will use conda.
 2. `scripts/data_download/project_data.py`:
     - Downloads the national boundary data for Germany from the GADM database.
 3. `scripts/data_processing/process_project_data.py`: